BorysSerbyn/Jeff-bot/README.md

 Jeff is a chess bot coded in java.
 You can play against Jeff by dowloading this [jar file](https://github.com/BorysSerbyn/Jeff-bot/tree/master/out/artifacts/chess_jar).

-The recursive function in the bot uses a minimax algorithm and alpha beta pruning to create a tree of position stemming from the current position (see fig.1).
+The recursive function in the bot uses a minimax algorithm and alpha beta pruning to create a tree of positions stemming from the current position (see fig.1).

 At the moment, jeff can beat stockfish level 4 50% of the time.
 It spends around 7 seconds per move (your mileage may vary).